Picnic: Choosing the Right Wine and Keeping It Cool

 Cheeses

-Fresh goat cheese finds its soul mate in Loire whites.
+Fresh goat cheese finds its soulmate in Loire whites.

-Cooked cheeses (Comté, Beaufort) go wonderfully with bubbles: the effervescence cleanses the palate between each bite.
+Hard cheeses (Comté, Beaufort) go wonderfully with bubbles: the effervescence cleanses the palate between each bite.

-Red Fruits & Light Desserts
+Red Berries & Light Desserts

-Does your basket contain strawberries, raspberries or cherries?
+Does your basket contain strawberries, raspberries, or cherries?

-Pet' Nat works wonderfully with red fruits.
+Pet' Nat works admirably with red berries.

 Their slight residual sweetness and lively acidity create a perfect balance.

-So, you've chosen your wines and planned your pairings, but how do you transport them without disaster?
+Okay, you've chosen your wines and planned your pairings, but how do you transport them without disaster?

 Logistics: Transport and Temperature